aer0ss/aerofs/docs/how-to/get_started.md

 This step requires a running local prod.
 In addition, you need to be on the VPN to complete this step, since it'll pull some packages from an internal repository.
 In addition,

     cd $HOME/repos/aerofs/
-    ant -Dmode=PRIVATE -Dproduct=CLIENT clean setupenv build_client
+    ant -Dmode=PRIVATE -Dproduct=CLIENT -Ddir.out=approot clean setupenv build_client
     mkdir ~/rtroot
     approot/run ~/rtroot/user1 gui

 The `-Dmode=PRIVATE` flag points the client to your private environment.
-Specify `-Dmode=PUBLIC` to build clients for the public production environment (discouraged).
+Specify `-Dmode=PUBLIC` to build clients for the public production environment (discouraged). `-Ddir.out=approot` puts classes in the appropriate place for local development.

 Replace `gui` with `cli` to launch AeroFS in the command line.
 Use `daemon` to run the barebone daemon process with no UI support.